jysalaun/meta-nxp-connectivity/README.md

 The prebuilt images for i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX6ULL EVK, i.MX8ULP EVK, i.MX91 EVK and i.MX91 QSB can be downloaded from [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 __Note: For i.MX93 FRDM, it is essential to modify the fdtfile for it to work properly.__
-You should enter uboot mode and run follow commands to set the fdtfile, save fdtfile setting, and boot the board.
+You should enter uboot mode and run the following commands to set the fdtfile, save fdtfile setting, and boot the board.

     u-boot=> print fdtfile
     fdtfile=imx93-11x11-evk-ffu_gpio_irq.dtb